 Reeling – Typical day-after-disaster nonsense.
 As if whole towns can be seen walking down earthquake, flood or hurricane-ravaged streets, spinning and spiraling as they go.
 Please.
 Reels are for fishing poles.
 Just say what the people are doing.

-Seen Here - As in, “Michael Jackson, seen here on the left with an adolescent llama….”
+Seen Here – As in, “Justin Bieber, seen here on the left in a towel and purple hair.”
 Nobody in real life says “seen here” to identify someone.
 Imagine your Aunt Tillie, showing those vacation slides: “And your Uncle Ed, seen here falling off the pier…” What’s wrong with saying, “that’s him on the left”?

 Slain – Dragons are slain.
 People are killed.

-Slated - Maybe once upon a time, frequently occurring events like rallies, movie openings and Jennifer Lopez weddings were written on slates.
+Slated – Maybe once upon a time, frequently occurring events like rallies, movie openings and Taylor Swift breakups were written on slates.
 Not these days.
 What’s wrong with saying “the protest will take place on Tuesday?”

-Speaking Out - For some reason the parents of the missing teenager never just “speak” or “talk” about their ordeal, they “speak out” about it (does anyone ever “speak in?”)
-Almost as bad as“tells his story” or “breaking his silence.”
+Speaking Out – For some reason the parents of the missing teenager never just “speak” or “talk” about their ordeal, they “speak out” about it (does anyone ever “speak in?”)
+Almost as bad as “breaking his silence.”

 Staffer – “What do you do for a living?”
 “Oh, I’m a staffer for the Governor.”
 This horrible contraction has no place in normal spoken English, where regular folks talk about people who work for the Governor, or even people on the Governor’s staff, but not staffers.